ortizman/loopback-connector-sqlite/README.md

 ## Basic usage
 You will require [loopback-datasource-juggler](https://github.com/strongloop/loopback-datasource-juggler) and [node-sqlite3](https://github.com/mapbox/node-sqlite3) modules for using this connector.
+The SQLite3 database can be configured to operate in 2 ways: with a DB file name and anonymous in-memory DB.
+This connector needs 2 configuration parameters:
+* `file_name`(string): A file name for SQLite DB file.
+It can have any string value for file based SQLite usage and `null` for in-memory usage.
+* `debug`(boolean): Used for disabling and enabling logging.

 A DataSource with basic settings can be defined as shown below:
 ```javascript
 var DataSource = require('loopback-datasource-juggler').DataSource;